Condemnation of the Sodomites

-Jude 7 refers to the people of Sodom as “giving themselves over to fornication and going after strange flesh”.
+Jude 7 refers to the people of Sodom as “giving themselves over to fornication and going after strange flesh.”
 Strange flesh has been variously translated as perverted sensuality, unnatural lust, lust of men for other men, and perversion.
 Again, it is unclear what is being referred to here.
 Some biblical scholars interpret this as referring to an ancient Jewish legend that the women of Sodom engaged in sexual intercourse with angels.

-Some people ASSUME that this verse refers to the account of what happened in Genesis chapters 18 and 19.
-However this verse says that people in Sodom and Gomorrah went after “strange flesh”.
-It does NOT say that they are talking about the account in Genesis 18-19.
-Some scholars believe that this passage actually refers to a Jewish legend, as contained in the apocryphal Naphtali 3.3.4-5 in The Testament of the Twelve Patriarchs, that the WOMEN of Sodom had intercourse with angels.
+Moreover, some people assume that this verse refers to the account of what happened in Genesis 18 and 19.
+However, this verse says that people in Sodom and Gomorrah went after “strange flesh.”
+It does not say that they are talking about the account in Genesis 18-19.
+Again, some scholars believe that this passage actually refers to the Jewish legend, as contained in the apocryphal Naphtali 3.3.4-5 in The Testament of the Twelve Patriarchs, that the women of Sodom had intercourse with angels.
 (Christianity, Social Tolerance, and Homosexuality: Gay People in Western Europe from the Beginning of the Christian Era to the Fourteenth Century, p.
 97, Professor John Boswell and Homosexuality and the Western Christian Tradition, Derrick Sherwin Bailey, pp 11-16)